dchest/dchest.com/posts/2025/2025-06-17-how-to-store-web-data-in-keychain.md

 ## What about the keychain?

 If you store a `CryptoKey` in `IndexedDB`, it will be encrypted by another key stored in the system keychain (or other mechanism that eventually uses the keychain).
-If you have an app that uses `WKWebView`, the this encryption key will be specific to the app.
+If you have an app that uses `WKWebView`, then this encryption key will be specific to the app.

 ![WebCrypto Master Key for an app](/img/2025/webcrypto-master-key.png)